Blue Carts / Black Carts / Green Carts

 - Friday: Trash and Recycling Cart Pick-Up

-There are a few exceptions to the cart pick-up schedule based on location.
-Check with the collection company if you need to confirm your pick-up schedule.
-Please Note: If your yard waste or recycling cart is not placed on the curb on the correct day, it will not be picked up.
+If you are not certain about your pick-up, please check with Waste Pro to confirm your pick-up schedule at 954-282-6800.
+Please note : If your yard waste or recycling cart is not placed on the curb on the correct day, it will not be picked up.

 Your cart should be set out at the curb or collection point after 6 p.m. the night before your scheduled pick-up day.
 Carts must be brought in before midnight the day of pick-up.